Hanro50/MSMC/README.md

     fastLaunch: (callback: (r: result) => void, type: framework, updates?: (info: update) => void, prompt?: prompt, properties?: windowProperties) => void
 }
 ```
-# Dependencies: Fetch
-> An implementation of the fetch API needs to be provided by your launcher to MSMC.
-The reason this is not a fixed dependency is because multiple libraries satisfy this requirement.
 ### NWJS
 > If you're already using this GUI framework.
 A variant of Fetch is already available in global scope and will thus be selected by msmc automatically. <b>You do not need to manually add fetch.</b>
 ### Electron